Nelda Swiggett Quintet

 We believe climate change transcends politics.
 It is an unprecedented existential threat that affects us all.
 We believe our greatest challenge is to overcome misinformation and for each of us to find the courage to act individually and together.
 Acknowledging the dire consequences and sheer scale of climate change can be deeply emotional, yet our response must be based on scientific understanding, technological innovation, sound economics, and effective policy.
 We believe the performing arts have a unique and powerful role to play in facilitating society’s response to climate change.

-The standard Alaska Suite live performance is 90 minutes in length without an intermission.
+The standard For the Birds live performance is 90 minutes in length without an intermission.
 There are no technical requirements for the performance venue.
 An acoustic piano is preferred, but not essential (we can bring an electric keyboard).
 We bring, set up and run our own sound system, digital projector, and projection screen.
 We do not need additional technical support.
 We have performed intimate house concerts in small living rooms for 20 – 25 people up to public performances in large venues seating 150 or more.
-For details, see Hosting a Successful Alaska Suite Concert.
+For details, see Hosting a Successful For the Birds Concert.

-Ask Nelda about funding options, touring the Alaska Suite, and 60-75 minute programs.
+Ask Nelda about funding options, touring “For the Birds,” and 60-75 minute programs.

 Seattle First Baptist Church, Seattle, WA